 - Article 24.
-The completion requirements for the professional degree program (the Law School) shall be enrollment in the program for at least three years and acquisition of 98 or more credits in accordance with Appended Table 4; provided, however, that the enrollment period of a student whose credits acquired prior to being admitted to the program have been approved may be reduced by a period equivalent to the number of the acquired credits and up to one year. - (2) Notwithstanding the provisions of the preceding paragraph, the completion requirements applicable to a student recognized as having the fundamental knowledge of legal studies deemed necessary for the major (hereinafter referred to as a "student with previous law-learning experience") shall be enrollment in the program for at least two years and acquisition of 76 or more credits in accordance with Appended Table 4 by shortening his/her enrollment period by one year and regarding 22 credits as those having been acquired in said period. - (3) In the case of a student with previous law-learning experience, the number of credits that may be regarded as those having been acquired pursuant to the provisions of the preceding paragraph shall not exceed 35 credits in total, together with credits regarded as acquired under Article 17-2, Paragraphs 1 and 2 and Article 18, Paragraph 1. - (4) For a student who has enrolled in the Law School after completing the accredited Coordinated Introductory Law Programs or a person recognized by the GSHS as having the same academic knowledge as such a person, the provisions in the preceding paragraph shall apply by replacing "35 credits" with "51 credits."
+The completion requirements for the professional degree program (the Law School) shall be enrollment in the program for at least three years and acquisition of 98 or more credits in accordance with Appended Table 4; provided, however, that the enrollment period of a student whose credits acquired prior to being admitted to the program have been approved may be reduced by a period equivalent to the number of the acquired credits and up to one year. - (2) Notwithstanding the provisions of the preceding paragraph, the completion requirements applicable to a student recognized as having the fundamental knowledge of legal studies deemed necessary for the major (hereinafter referred to as a "student with previous law-learning experience") shall be enrollment in the program for at least two years and acquisition of 69 or more credits in accordance with Appended Table 4 by shortening his/her enrollment period by one year and regarding 22 credits as those having been acquired

+- in said period; provided, however, that the completion requirements applicable to a student enrolled under special selection methods for the Legal Profession Training Course (open-type selection and five-year integrated course selection) shall be separately prescribed. - (3) In the case of a student with previous law-learning experience, the number of credits that may be regarded as those having been acquired pursuant to the provisions of the preceding paragraph shall not exceed 35 credits in total, together with credits regarded as acquired under Article 17-2, Paragraphs 1 and 2 and Article 18, Paragraph 1. - (4) For a student who has enrolled in the Law School after completing the accredited Coordinated Introductory Law Programs or a person recognized by the GSHS as having the same academic knowledge as such a person, the provisions in the preceding paragraph shall apply by replacing "35 credits" with "51 credits."